 ¨Lochmere Lake – In 2015 we replaced all of the bulkheads and docks at

-In 2017 our goal is to remove 11,000 cubic yards of silt, deepening 5 coves, and restoring navigation at the north end of the lake.
-Currently, the north end of the lake is unnavigable.
-Approval for the dredge has been granted.
+In 2017 our goal was to remove 11,000 cubic yards of silt, deepening 5 coves, and restoring navigation at the north end of the lake.
+At that time, the north end of the lake was unnavigable.
 Hydraulic dredging began May, 2017.
 The dredging was completed in July 2017.

 ¨Loch Lomond – Our 2019 goal is to dredge 3,000 cubic yards at the north end, remove the sediment